ShutterStarTW/wp-autoplugin/readme.txt

 Configure a supported provider such as OpenAI, Anthropic, Google Gemini, or xAI, add a compatible custom endpoint, or connect the experimental ChatGPT Subscription provider.
 Provider charges or subscription limits may apply.

-= Where are credentials stored? =

-API credentials remain in WordPress options on your server.
-ChatGPT OAuth tokens are encrypted with WordPress salts.
-Secrets are not returned through v2 REST resources or stored in jobs, revisions, usage, or browser bootstrap data.

-= Does AI write directly to installed plugins? =
+= Does AI write directly to installed plugins or themes? =

-No. AI-generated source is stored in a validated staged revision.
-Supported release actions require explicit administrator approval, WordPress capability checks, target conflict checks, and durable rollback data.
+No. AI source is validated and staged first.
+Releases require administrator approval, appropriate capabilities, and conflict checks.
+Direct changes also store before-and-after files for supported rollback; ZIPs, installations, activations, and fork switches are recorded but are not file-rollback points.

 = Is generated code production-ready? =